OpenTelemetry Logs—Data Model, Collector & Examples

 You will need OpenTelemetry Collector (otel collector) to collect syslogs.
 In this example, we will illustrate collecting syslogs from your VM and sending it to SigNoz.

 Here we are collecting the logs and moving message from attributes to body using operators that are available.
-You can read more about operators here.
+You can read more about operators for parsing and manipulating logs.

-For more configurations that are available for syslog receiver please check here.
+For more configurations that are available for the syslog receiver, check the OpenTelemetry syslog receiver documentation.

 and adding the this line at the end